-If you are fortunate enough to have been born with exceptional talent in the arts, science, education, business, or athletic sectors, consider applying for the O-1A visa.
+If you are fortunate enough to have been born with exceptional talent in the arts, science, education, business, or athletic sectors, you should consider applying for the O-1A visa.

-Are you a person who is exceptionally talented and successful in the film and television industry?
+Are you an individual who is exceptionally talented and successful in the film and television industry?
 Obtaining an O-1B visa will permit you to work in the United States.